 George Walbridge becomes president of the Associated General Contractors of America.

-WA completes construction of 36-story Book Tower in Detroit.
+Construction completed on 36-story Book Tower in Detroit.

 Detroit Towers, one of America’s first high-rise residential towers built with reinforced concrete, opens.